YYL7/ML/2. Decision Tree/README.md

-Information theory
+Information theory:
 A measure of information, representing the degree of uncertainty.

-Information Gain
+Information Gain:
 The change of information before and after the split.
 The split with highest information gain is the best option.

-Entropy
+Entropy:
 The expected value of all the information of all possible values of our class.
 Quantify the amount of uncertainty involved in the value of a random variable.
 The split with lowest entropy is the best option.

 Pros: